jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 02 - BigDataTechnologies.md

             5. Causes lot of downtime, as recovering becomes difficult because it can only be recovered to the last backup and the jobs are lost which are launched after backup was taken
         2. **Standby Name Node**
             1. Exists from Hadoop v3.0
-            2. Is an “perfect” replica of Active Name Node
+            2. Is a “perfect” replica of Active Name Node
             3. Backup of Metadata which includes File System (F.S.)
 Image and Edit Logs, is taken simultaneously
             4. Can recover to immediate state of Active Name Node, so no running job is lost
             5. Near to zero downtime as hot Standby Name Node starts working immediately after Active Name Node goes down
+            6. Hadoop v3.x+ supports mode than 2 NameNode (or more than 1 Standby NameNode)
             ![Backup-Node](../content_BigDataTechnologies/Backup-Node.png)

 ## Types of failures

-1. **Block Failure:** One or more blocks get corrupt, so Name Node replicates only the corrupt blocks by copying the corrupt Blocks from other replicas of those blocks
+1. **Block Failure:** One or more blocks get corrupt, so NameNode replicates only the corrupt block(s) by copying the corrupt Blocks from other replicas of those blocks
-2. **Node Failure:** Data Node fail, so Name Node replicates the blocks stored on the failing Data Node to other Data Node to maintain replication factor
+2. **Node Failure:** DataNode fails, so NameNode replicates the blocks stored on the failing Data Node to other Data Node to maintain replication factor
 3. **Location Failure/Rack Failure:** A rack or some of the nodes are down
-4. **Name Node Failure:** Standby Node is automatically launched in case Name Node fails
+4. **Name Node Failure:** Standby Node is automatically launched using failover trigger in case Name Node fails

 ## Properties of Hadoop System